 among all patients who received treatment in the randomized withdrawal period3

-- Average daily ISTURISA dose for all patients through 48 weeks was 10 mg/day4,||
+- Average daily ISTURISA dose for all patients through 48 weeks was 10 mg/d5,h

-LINC 3 EXTENSION RESULTS
+LINC 3 EXTENSION RESULTS6

 Complete responder rate at week 72